The Wolf and the Seven Young Kids, The Brothers Grimm, and the Evil that Men Do

-At first the baker refuses knowing the wolf wishes to deceive.
-The wolf threatens to eat the baker so he quickly meets the wolf’s demands.
-This is where the Brothers Grimm add a little additional commentary:
+At first, the baker refuses, as he knows the wolf wishes to deceive.
+The wolf threatens to eat the baker, so he quickly meets the wolf’s demands.
+This is where the Brothers Grimm adds a little additional commentary:

 “Yes, that is the way people are.”

-Seven very short words and they are razor sharp in their accuracy and their cynicism.
+Seven short words, and they are razor-sharp in their accuracy and their cynicism.

 To call the work of the Brothers Grimm politically incorrect has become a cliché of a cliché.
 The tales told by the Brothers Grimm are definitely not the timid works we see in children's literature today.
 Of course, children's meals of the modern era come from supermarkets and fast food chains.
 As one critic of the Brothers Grimm pointed out, in the days when the Brothers Grimm were crafting their morality tales, little children's dinner was raised on their property and commonly slaughtered and gutted in front of them.
 This created the jaded and lax attitude towards violence and gore in the Brothers Grimm's work.
 Tales that were too sanitized probably would not have the visceral impact required to make the requisite impact.

-Not all of the shocking aspects of the works of the Brothers Grimm are found in the overtly violent aspects of their writing.
+Not all of the shocking aspects of the works of the Brothers Grimm elements in the overtly violent aspects of their writing.
 Rather, the overall cynical vision of the world is what draws the attention of those who read the work much closer.

 This truly was a cynical aside and a moral within a separate morality tale.
 Such an insight is consistent with the themes of the Brothers Grimm.
 Their view of the world was always a cynical one....to a degree.
 There is also a pragmatic sense of "that is the way it is" in their works.

 It is the nature of man to seek self-preservation.
-The dark side to this as evidenced by the actions of the baker is self-preservation sometimes goes hand in hand with looking the other way at evil and shirking the responsibility to confront it.
-The baker fears for his own well-being and saves himself by literally feeding someone else to the wolves.
+The dark side, as evidenced by the actions of the baker is self-preservation, sometimes goes hand in hand with looking the other way at evil and shirking the responsibility to confront it.
+The baker fears for his well-being and saves himself by literally feeding someone else to the wolves.

 For better or for worse.